 Discovering that your child needs to wear glasses can be a significant moment for both parents and the child.
-While glasses are essential for their53407529_M visual health, the transition can sometimes be challenging.
+While glasses are essential for their visual health, the transition can sometimes be challenging.
 However, with the right guidance and support, your child can not only adapt to their new eyewear but also feel confident and proud to wear them.
 In this blog, we’ll explore strategies to help your child get used to wearing glasses, take care of their eyewear, and boost their self-esteem.

 Choosing the right frames